dbernheisel/bernheisel.com/posts/20200815-moving-blog.md

   ]
 ```

 Now, **a big plus for Elixir is the boot-up time**.
-Granted, if you haven't
+Granted if you haven't
 changed files that requires the entire Elixir project to re-compile, booting up
-the dev server _very quick_.
-How quick? **3600% times quicker**.
+the dev server is _very quick_.
+How quick? **36 times quicker**.
 But before you
 run off to social media with this stat, just remember that it's not very
 scientific, nor is it always fair.
 It's not apples-to-apples.

 Let's say that I have inspiration one day and I want to write a blog post.
 I go
-to my code folder and start the dev server and that's it.
+to my blog folder, start the dev server, and start writing.
 I haven't changed
 anything; I just want to write a post.

-Here's the Elixir dev server:
+Here's the Elixir dev server running `iex -S mix phx.server`:

 ![Elixir Phoenix Boot Up](/images/elixir-dev-server-blog.png)

-Now the Gatsby dev server:
+Now the Gatsby dev server running `yarn run gatsby develop`:

 ![Gatsby Boot Up](/images/gatsby-dev-server-blog.png)

 If I'm reading this correctly, Gatsby took about **36 seconds** to boot.
 I
-hadn't changed anything in the project.
-For record, `yarn dev == yarn run gatsby
+hadn't changed anything in the project!
+In comparison, Elixir and Phoenix booted
-develop`.
-In comparison, Elixir and Phoenix booted in **1 second**, and that
+in **1 second**, and that _includes Webpack_; granted, nothing changed in the
-_includes Webpack_; granted, nothing changed in the project and some of this is
+project and some of this is thanks to
-thanks to
 [HardSourceWebpackPlugin](https://github.com/mzgoddard/hard-source-webpack-plugin);
 but even without that plugin, Elixir is still up and running and serving
 requests and whenever Webpack finishes it will live-reload with those compiled
 CSS and JS resources.

 Again, I'll repeat, this is not apples-to-apples.
 For example, I'm giving up
 compile-time syntax highlighting for non-Elixir code blocks.
+Gatsby is likely
+recompiling everything without needing to, whereas Elixir is a compiled language
+that only recompiles what it needs to.

 ## Syntax Highlighting

 NimblePublisher also handles syntax-highlighting at compile-time, but
 unfortunately only when the language is Elixir or Erlang.
 Since I write about
-other languages too including Ruby, JavaScript, Bash, Vim, and more, I need
+other languages, including Ruby, JavaScript, Bash, Vim, and more, I need
 more syntax highlighting options.
 NimblePublisher is using
 [Makeup](https://github.com/tmbb/makeup/) for highlighting; so perhaps I can
 contribute by making more Makeup lexers.

-To cover the gap in the meantime, I'm
-going to syntax-highlight at runtime again; in other words, you visiting this
+To cover the gap in the meantime, I'm going to syntax-highlight at runtime; in
-page probably ran some JavaScript to highlight syntax for me!
-Since this blog is
+other words, you visiting this page ran some JavaScript to highlight syntax for
-now powered with LiveView, I handled it in a hook.
+me!
+Since this blog is now powered with LiveView, I handled it in a hook.

 Let's see how it works